fwin-dev/py.OS/readme.md

 ---

 ## GPG
+The following is accessible by using the GPG module:

+	from OS import GPG

-These features are self-explanatory with a quick glance at the code.
+These features are self-explanatory with a quick glance at the code in OS.GPG

 ### Import a key to the local keyring

 ### Get a key's ID

 ### Check if a key is imported

 ### Encrypt a file

 ### Decrypt a file